Are you a seeker of traditional little villages and picturesque resorts in Greece? Then, you’ll fall in love with Benitses Corfu!

 Benitses beaches are some of the best beaches in Corfu.
 So, they won’t disappoint!

 First of all, the beaches in Benitses are organized with sunbeds, umbrellas and watersports facilities.
 They are perfect for swimming, sailing and doing water sports!
 The best part, though, is their waters.
-They have crystal clear and clean waters, so they have been awarded with a Blue Flag for their quality.
+They have crystal clear and clean waters, so they have been awarded a Blue Flag for their quality.

 And now, we’ll let you in on a little secret.
 Do you know the interesting reason behind the clean waters of Benitses sea?